 In this case, I recommend ThemeForest simply, because their themes always come with beautiful control panel.
 You can edit the color, the layout, and everything else.

 The theme’s license

 This is a very important step for commercial websites.
-The majority of WordPress themes come with multiple license plans.
-Some themes are licensed for a single website, and others are licensed for a limited number or unlimited license use.
+The majority of WordPress themes comes with multiple license plans.
+Some themes are licensed for a single website, and others are licensed for a limited number, or unlimited license use.
 So, make sure to read your license plan and what you can do with your theme.

 A simple blog can work without a license, but a commercial website needs a licensed theme, to avoid legal issues and copyright problems.

 Please don’t be amazed by theme demo and the colors and images used, it’s just a demo and they can attract you by different ways.
 When it comes to the installation and the customizations, you will find yourself in the need to install lots of plugins.

 So, test the theme in the demo version, most themes have a demo, and you can try them before buying.
 Read their details and features, and make sure to find specific customizations, such as, the font size, font color and others.